5 Easiest Calisthenics Skills Everybody Can Learn

 #3 The L-sit

-The L-sit is one of the most basic calisthenics skills, but a skill I think every beginner should master.
+The L-sit is one of the most basic and easiest calisthenics skills, but a skill I think every beginner should master.
 It builds up the needed core strength you need for a lot of other calisthenics exercises.
 It is called the L-sit because you basically sit in the shape of an L.

 #4 Archer pull-ups